plone/plone.app.workflowmanager/README.txt

 This package provides a GUI for managing custom workflows in Plone.

-This is the successor of uwosh.northstar.
+This is the successor of uwosh.northstar's workflow design tool (North* continues on as a file system product generator, given either a PloneFormGen or Dexterity prototype).

 Features
 --------